Pros and cons of glasses and contact lenses

 What’s more, because there is no intrusive frame stuck on your face, no-one will know that you need them unless you tell them—unless one falls out and you are on your hands and knees searching for it.
 This more worryingly would also mean a significant sum of money down the drain.

-Contact lenses provide greater visual clarity than glasses do, but the compromise in wearing them is they put you at a much greater risk of infection and eye-damage.
+Contact lenses generally provide greater visual clarity than glasses do, but the compromise in wearing them is they put you at a much greater risk of infection and eye-damage.
 For example, not removing them regularly and cleaning them according to the guidelines, could cause you many problems.
 They also aren’t very good in extreme weather conditions or when you go swimming, so you’ll still need those prescription goggles.

 If neither takes your fancy, why not find out more about the third and most recent form of vision correction treatment: Laser Eye Surgery.